bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 ## Options

+There are many options available for styling the overlay, and for providing custom content within the overlay.

 ### Overlay backdrop color

 You can control the backdrop background color via the `variant` prop.
 The variant is translated into